Save up to 25%… Shop Our Birthday Sale Now!

 Turkey tail mushrooms have a wide range of colors, from red and brown to dark blue and purple hues, which makes them easy to misidentify.

-The following six-step process will, however, ensure you correctly ID Trametes versicolor:
+The following six-step process will, however, ensure you correctly ID a true turkey tail mushroom:

 1. Does it have visible concentric zones?
 The reason it’s called “turkey tail mushroom” is because of its colorful rings that resemble a turkey’s tail.
-The real turkey tail mushroom has distinct color zones on the cap that aren’t all one color.
+A true turkey tail mushroom has distinct color zones on the cap that aren’t all one color.

 2. Is it thin and flexible?
 Fresh turkey tail mushrooms are approximately 1–3 millimeters thin and bend easily.
 As the turkey tail ages after harvesting, it becomes tough and inflexible.
 If you’re looking at a thicker and more rigid mushroom, then it’s not the real turkey tail.